sumitsharma01/cloud-ai-network-monitor/README.md

 - Kafka for event streaming
 - PostgreSQL for incident data
 - React.js for frontend dashboard
-- Docker & Kubernetes for containerization
+- Docker & Kubernetes for containerization.
-- GitHub Actions for CI/CD
+- GitHub Actions for CI/CD.